Frequently Asked Questions

 The course I need is full and someone recommended waitlisting.
 What is waitlisting

 Online waitlists are a way for students to get open seats in full sections without having to spend all day, and night, trying to add.
 When students drop out of a full section, or its department opens seats, students are automatically moved off the section’s waitlist to fill the class.
 Being on a waitlist does not guarantee that you will get the class, but once a waitlist is turned on it is about the only way you can grab an open seat.
 It is critical that you regularly monitor your position on a waitlist to determine if you need to add an alternative course.
 Students will use the Schedule Request link in their MyLSU desktop to join waitlists and will be automatically moved off of the lists and into courses as spaces become available.

 How many "Ws" (course withdrawals) do I have available to use?

 The number of Ws students are allowed to receive is determined by the hours students have earned to date.

 To see which tier they’re in, students may check the W Grade Status Link under the MyLSU Registration Services Application.

 If purged/dropped from classes before the last day to add, students may re-add their courses using MyLSU.
 Please note that it may not be possible to re-build your original schedule.
-Students who have had their classes purged/dropped after the last day to add must go to the Office of Student Services in 106 Woodin Hall to request a late registration.
+College of Agriculture students who have had their classes purged/dropped after the last day to add must go to the Office of Student Services in 106 Woodin Hall to request a late registration.
 Note: The Office of Student Services is not authorized to override students into full classes.